openethereum/openethereum.github.io/Secret-Store.md

 Parity implements a distributed secret store.
 It enables one to generate secrets corresponding to hashes which are held across multiple Key Servers.
 Access to those secrets is given out only when permissions in a blockchain contract are set.
-The secret can be used to used to sign, encrypt or decrypt any data.
+The secret can be used to sign, encrypt or decrypt any data.
 The scheme is based on [this paper](http://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=A0EF4DEE6638E535648F19C13A0251C2?doi=10.1.1.124.4128&rep=rep1&type=pdf).

 ## Permissioning contract
 The permissioning contract has to implement a single method: